T.O.P: 2019–present: Focus on art, departure from BigBang, and Squid Game role

-The casting of T.O.P received controversy in South Korea, the actor's face blurred on the Korean show Live This Morning when airing a segment about the show.
+The casting of T.O.P received controversy in South Korea, and his face was blurred on the Korean morning show Live This Morning when airing a segment about the series.
 The casting led to some viewers to believe that Lee Jung-jae, who portrayed Seong Gi-hun and was close to T.O.P, had gotten him the role, a claim that Lee denied.
 Netflix and Hwang received criticism for this casting for possibly setting a bad precedent.
 T.O.P was absent for a time from promotional events with the cast.
 Responding to speculation that he was removed from promotional events over the controversy, Hwang said that they planned to not have him featured from the beginning, wanting T.O.P to be able to talk about his involvement at his own pace.
 He felt that he had "a lot of guts" for agreeing to do the performance considering his history with drugs, and was surprised that he had still not been forgiven.
 He also believed that the reaction to his casting would not be reflected outside of Korea due to different legality and opinions on marijuana use in some countries.
 He also believed that his character may prove popular with younger viewers in Korea.

 After release, his acting was criticized by those in South Korea, particularly that his vocal and facial performance was out of place, with the quality of his rap having mixed reception.
 Reception to Thanos and his performance was much less negative from international viewers and foreign media than from South Korean viewers, and was praised heavily by those outside of South Korea.
 T.O.P. continued promoting Squid Game in 2025 during FYC events for Primetime Emmy Award consideration, as he was submitted under the Supporting Actor in a Drama Series category.

+On January 1, 2026, T.O.P announced his first solo full-length album titled Another Dimension.
+He later announced the lead single, "Studio 54", on February 12.
+On March 17, 2026, T.O.P announced his second single titled "Desperado".
+On March 20, 2026, he announced his comeback through his social media and his agency, TOPSPOT PICTURES; the first album was released digitally on April 3.